Murder in Coweta County: History

 Since witnesses testified that the murder took place in Coweta County, the crime was under the jurisdiction of Lamar Potts, the Coweta County Sheriff.
 Potts and his deputies searched for days and then an informant told them that Wallace burned the body and implicated Brooks and Gates.
 Potts persuaded the two men to take him to the burn site.
 There were bone fragments found that the crime lab identified as human.
 Brooks and Gates also took the sheriff to the well where Turner's body had originally been deposited.
 Ruptured brain tissue was found, which was also identified as coming from a human being.

 Wallace's trial received wide press coverage in the rural community.
 It was reported that Wallace's eccentric testimony led to his conviction.
 After several appeals, John Wallace was executed in the electric chair in 1950.
 His case was unusual because he was one of the richest men ever to be given a death sentence, and his case was the first in Georgia where a white man was given the death sentence upon the testimony of two black men.
 Mayhayley Lancaster, a local "seer" from nearby Heard County, also testified against Wallace.

+Shortly after Wallace was sentenced to death, three of his accomplices, Henry Mobley, Herring Sivell, and Tom Strickland, all pleaded guilty to murder in exchange for life sentences.
+They were all paroled in 1955.
+Sheriff Hardy Collier, who was charged as an accessory to murder, died from a heart attack on July 12, 1948, while awaiting trial.
+The last two defendants, Albert Brooks and Robert Lee Gates, were both granted immunity as a reward for their testimony.